 Personalize.
 Personalize.
 Personalize.

-The Community Brands Member Loyalty Study found that approximately 50 percent of members say that they do not receive personalize communication from their organization.
-National Volunteer Week is a great time to personalize your gratitude.
+The Community Brands Digital Evolution Study found that only 18 percent of organizations personalize member content yet 79 percent of members say that they want personalized communication from their organization.
+Personalization is one of the best ways to show appreciation for the contribution of the volunteer.
+A generic message just doesn’t recognize the value of the volunteer’s contribution, like a personalized thank you.
+National Volunteer Week is a great time to give members what they want and personalize your gratitude.
 Be specific about the role or the impact that the volunteer member made.
 For example:

 Don’t make an ask.